onlabsorg/olojs/doc/Store.md

 ```javascript
 var store = new Store(backend);
 ```
-- **backend:** an implementation of the [AbstractBackend][] interface.
+- **backend** is an implementation of the [AbstractBackend][] interface.
   [More info about backends](./backends.md).

 ### Store.prototype.host - getter
 Returns the URL of the resource hosting the database.

-### Store.prototype.connect(credentials) async function
+### Store.prototype.connect(credentials) - async function
 This method establishes a connection with the backend.
-- **credentials:** an object that identified the user for access control.
+- **credentials** is an object that identified the user for access control.
-  The content of the credential object is defined by the backend.
+  The content of the credential object is defined by the backend implementation.

 ### Store.prototype.connected - getter
 It returns true if the store is connected to the backend.

 ### Store.prototype.getDocument(collection, docId)
 Returns a [Store.Document](#document-class) object.
-- **collection:** the name of the store collection containing the document
+- **collection** is the name of the store collection containing the document
-- **docId:** the name of the document
+- **docId** is the name of the document

-This method caches the returned object, therefore it returns always the same object when passing the same collection-docId names.
+This method caches the returned object, therefore it returns always the same object when passing the same collection-docId combination.

 ### Store.prototype.disconnect() async function
-Closes the connection with the backend.
+Closes the connection to the backend.
 Closes all the open documents and cleares the documents cache.

 ## Document class